Adeyera16/alx-low_level_programming/0x08-recursion/README.md

-This is a function that returns the length of a string.
+This is a function that returns the factorial of a given number.